-- (1) Monthly temporary total Workers' Compensation payments by any employer; - (2) Monthly Veterans Administration (VA) disability payments for the same (or for a related) disability; - (3) Monthly benefits payable under other Federal or certain statutory disability plans; - However, STD benefits are not offset by permanent, partial Workers' Compensation benefits.
+- (1) Monthly temporary total Workers' Compensation payments by any employer\; - (2) Monthly Veterans Administration (VA) disability payments for the same (or for a related) disability; - \ However, STD benefits are not offset by permanent, partial Workers' Compensation benefits.

-- (4) Monthly wages or other income paid by public or private employers in excess of the participant's earnable allowance.
+- (3) Monthly benefits payable under other Federal or certain statutory disability plans; - (4) Monthly wages or other income paid by public or private employers in excess of the participant's earnable allowance.
 If a beneficiary has earnings in excess of the STD benefit, the STD benefit shall be also reduced on a dollar-for-dollar basis by the amount that exceeds the STD benefit; and, - (5) Monthly severance pay as a result of a reduction-in-force from the State.

-The compensation upon which the STD benefit is calculated may be increased by any percentage across-theboard salary increases granted by the General Assembly.
+The compensation upon which the STD benefit is calculated may be increased by any percentage across-the-board salary increases granted by the General Assembly.